Goal of Lab 4:

 TIP:

-The fundamental frequency value is always displayed on the right side of the window in dark blue; formant frequencies are displayed on the left side in red – be careful not to get these two confused!
+The fundamental frequency value is always displayed on the right side of the window in dark red (or dark blue, on older versions of Praat); formant frequencies corresponding to the vertical point at which you clicked are displayed on the left side in red – be careful not to get these two confused!

-You can get Praat to place the cursor at the nearest zero-crossing by using the hotkey Ctrl-0 (zero), or Command-0 on a Mac.
-Additionally, if you highlight a section of a waveform, the hotkeys Ctrl/Command-, and Command-. will move the left and right edges of the selection to the closest zero-crossing.
+You can get Praat to place the cursor at the nearest zero-crossing by using the shortcut Ctrl-0 (zero), or Command-0 on a Mac.
+Additionally, if you highlight a section of a waveform, the shortcuts Ctrl/Command-, (comma) and Ctrl/Command-. (period) will move the left and right edges of the selection to the closest zero-crossing.

 Figure 4.1: Getting a pitch value in Praat